fommil/netlib-java/README.md

 Intel's [MKL](http://software.intel.com/en-us/intel-mkl) and (to a lesser extent) [ATLAS](https://sourceforge.net/projects/math-atlas/).

-Of particular note is the [cuBLAS](https://developer.nvidia.com/cublas) which performs as well as ATLAS for arrays of about `20,000+` elements (but as badly as the Raspberry Pi below!).
+Of particular note is the [cuBLAS](https://developer.nvidia.com/cublas) (NVIDIA's graphics card) which performs as well as ATLAS for arrays of `~20,000+` elements (but as badly as the Raspberry Pi for smaller arrays!).
 Included in the CUDA performance results is the time taken to setup the CUDA interface and copy the matrix elements to the GPU device.
-If the GPU is substantially more powerful than the CPU, the performance profile may look very different... and don't forget that the CPU is now freed up to perform other computations!
+If the GPU is substantially more powerful than the CPU, the performance profile will look different... and don't forget that the CPU is now free to perform other computations!
 The GPU can be used most efficiently when the amount of array copying is kept to a minimum: i.e. coding directly for the GPU instead of accessing it via BLAS / LAPACK.